In Your Community » Kitsap » Construction Projects »

 Spring 2015 project updates

-- Phase 2 of construction was completed in September 2013.
+- The final phase of construction was completed in 2014.

 PSE plans to upgrade the South Bremerton transmission switching station, constructed in 1957, to improve electric reliability for customers in Bremerton and Kitsap County.
 We will be installing a new auxiliary bus, which is aluminum conduit that transports electricity from transmission lines to the station's transformer.
 Adding the new auxiliary bus will expand the operational flexibility of the system and give us the ability to switch power during scheduled and unscheduled outages.
 To accommodate the new equipment, we will be expanding the existing station footprint approximately 200 feet to the east.
 This project will be constructed in three phases.